lxe27bwi/lxe27bwi/README.md

-name's alex, i'm from baltimore, and use he/him pronouns
+name's lexi, i'm from baltimore and use she/they pronouns

 i know html, css, and german. currently learning swift.